shmuhammadd/NaijaSenti/sections/annotated_twitter_corpus.md

 # Manually Annotated Twitter Sentiment corpus

-We manually annotated the Twitter sentiment corpus in four major Nigerian languages (Hausa, Igbo, Nigerian-Pidgin, and Yoruba).
-We realese the dataset with the following metadata for each language: the number of positive, negative, and neutral classes.
+We manually annotated the dataset in four major Nigerian languages (Hausa, Igbo, Nigerian-Pidgin, and Yoruba).
+Below is the information about the dataset in each languages ( #positive tweets, #negativc tweets, #neutral tweets).
 We also manually annotated the dataset and classified the tweets if they were code-mixed (e.g., a mix of Hausa and English or Hausa and Yoruba) or monolingual.

 | Languages |      #positive |      #negative| #neutral |  #code-mixedd  | #mono-lingual |
 | --------- | -------- |  -------- | -------- |  ---------- | ---------- |